-With the significant loss of Ash and Beech trees, there is an urgent need to restore our forest with native trees that are better adapted to our future climate… on both CSA common and private properties.
-Our goal was to set up model forest restoration projects on the CSA grounds to illustrate active management of our forest, test different techniques, protect the integrity of our existing resource, and educate Assembly members about how they can be engaged in forest restoration.
+With the significant loss of Ash and Beech trees in Pilgrim, there is an urgent need to restore our forest with native trees that are better adapted to our future climate… on both CSA common and private properties.
+Our goal is to set up model forest restoration projects on the CSA grounds to illustrate active management of our forest, test different techniques, protect the integrity of our existing resource, and educate Assembly members about how they can be engaged in forest restoration.

-We hired Frankfort resident, Evan Hammon, who graduated from the University of Michigan with a degree in Environmental Sciences and Urban Planning, as Forest Care Fellow (click this link to learn more about Evan).
+During the 2021 season, Frankfort resident, Evan Hammon, worked as Forest Care Fellow.
 He consulted with Leelanau, Benzie and Grand Traverse Conservation Districts Regional Forester, Kama Ross, and Maddy Baroli, who runs the Assisted Tree Range Expansion Project (ATREP.net) a community science project focused on supporting the resilience of Northern Lower Michigan's forests by planting tree species that are projected to be better adapted to our future climate.